This is the second installment in a case study about a Facebook Ad account turnaround. If you haven’t read Part I, you should!

 The Death Spiral of Dirty Data

 The client sells a product line that is very similar in price, with one small $20 product that gets people into their funnel, basically.
-We’ll refer to that one as Small Fry vs. Big Potato (their normal product line which sells for around $200) for the purposes of clarity.
+We’ll refer to them as Small Fry vs. Big Potato (their normal product line which sells for around $200) for the purposes of clarity.

 So far as I knew, both of these products had run and sold that way for awhile, pre-dating when the issues started, and the client said it was an extremely small proportion of the spend/results.